acuity-network/index.acuity.network/content/_index.md

 [[extra.list]]
 title = "Decentralized index discovery 🔍"
-content = 'Indexes can be registered on the Acuity blockchain.'
+content = 'Index nodes can be registered on the Acuity blockchain.'

 +++